 The BS in Teaching English combines a broad liberal arts education with specialized coursework in literature, composition, teaching English, and pedagogy.
 You'll take a wide range of courses in the humanities, social sciences, and sciences, developing an interdisciplinary approach to English education.

 Pursue a Special Interest

-We encourage small-group collaboration in learning, and you may negotiate with your professors the kinds of projects and other learning experiences relevant for a particular course.
-You will have frequent opportunities to develop your creative potential through writing poetry, short stories, and plays within your courses.
-There are, in addition, numerous campus literary publications that welcome your interest and participation.
+Our program encourages small-group collaboration in learning.
+You'll have the option to pursue projects and other learning experiences relevant to your coursework, and will have frequent opportunities to develop your creative potential through writing poetry, short stories, and plays in your courses.
+There are also numerous campus literary publications that welcome your participation.